sphinx-doc/sphinx/doc/config.rst

         (this option is slightly customized by Sphinx), ``'\\usepackage[Sonny]{fncychap}'`` for internationalized docs (because
         the "Bjarne" style uses numbers spelled out in English).
-Other "fncychap" styles you can try include "Lenny", "Glenn", "Conny" and "Rejne".
+Other "fncychap" styles you can try are "Lenny", "Glenn", "Conny", "Rejne" and "Bjornstrup".
 You can also set this to ``''`` to disable fncychap.
      ``'passoptionstopackages'``
         "PassOptionsToPackage" call, default empty.